christiantschoerner/DysonAPIJava/README.md

 dyson.setNightmode(false);
 ```
 7) Request Fan's state.
 **Important** Please wait at least 1 second after connect() before you request a state.
 Otherwise values may be null because the fan did not send a callback yet.
 Data is automatically requested on connect and after that every 5 seconds.
-If you want to request data use `dyson.requestData();` You can do this for example with a Timer like this:
+If you want to request data manually use `dyson.requestData();` You can do a request after a second for example with a Timer like this:
 ```java
 new Timer().schedule(new TimerTask() {
             @Override